 Robert Cohen, cellist, made his concerto debut at the age of twelve at the Royal Festival Hall London and throughout his distinguished international career, he has been hailed as one of the foremost cellists of our time.
 “It is easy to hear what the fuss is about, he plays like a God” (New York Stereo Review).
 “Cohen can hold an audience in the palm of his hand" (The Guardian).
 Invited to perform concertos world-wide by conductors Claudio Abbado, Kurt Masur, Riccardo Muti, and Sir Simon Rattle, Cohen has also collaborated in chamber music with many eminent artists such as Yehudi Menuhin and the Amadeus String Quartet, with whom he recorded the Schubert Cello Quintet on Deutsche Grammophon.
 At age nineteen, Cohen recorded the Elgar Concerto with the London Philharmonic Orchestra for the EMI label, and since then, he has recorded much of the cello repertoire for Sony, Decca, DGG, EMI, and BIS.
 Cohen, who studied with the legendary artists William Pleeth, Jacqueline du Pré, and Mstislav Rostropovich, is an inspirational teacher who has given masterclasses all over the world.
-He is a Professor at the Royal Academy of Music in London and is director of the Charleston Manor Festival in the south of England.
+He is a Professor at the Royal Academy of Music in London and was formerly director of the Charleston Manor Festival in the south of England.
 He joined the Fine Arts Quartet in January 2012.

 For futher information about Robert Cohen, including links to his monthly radio show, lectures and latest news, please go to his website: www.robertcohen.info